Skip to Content

 Difficulty: Easy

-Either way, I would say that Glen Maye is one of the most scenic glen walks on the island.
-The highlight being a spectacular waterfall and a striking bridged gorge that allows you to look right down into the valley.
+Glen Maye is one of the most scenic glen walks on the Isle of Man.
+The highlight being a spectacular waterfall and a striking bridged gorge that allows for epic views over the valley.

-As you’d expect, there’s a fair few steps down into the glen which eventually, leads you to the beach.
-However, it’s a short circular walk on a relatively well-maintained footpath.
-So for the majority of you, it should be reasonably doable.
+There’s a fair few steps down into the glen which eventually, leads you to the beach.
+However, it’s a short circular walk on a well-maintained footpath.
+For most, it is a manageable path.

-For those less able on their feet, however, you have the option of admiring the scenery from the bridge.
+For those less able on their feet, you have the option to admire the scenery from the bridge.
 It isn’t too many steps to get to this point, so that’s a more manageable alternative.

 12. Ballaglass Glen (Circular Walk)